scylladb/scylladb/docs/getting-started/ddl.rst

    drop_table_statement: DROP TABLE [ IF EXISTS ] `table_name`

-Dropping a table results in the immediate removal of the table, including all data it contains.
+Dropping a table results in the immediate removal of the table, including all data it contains and any associated secondary indexes.

 .. include:: /getting-started/_common/note-reclaim-space.rst

 If the table does not exist, the statement will return an error unless ``IF EXISTS`` is used, in which case the operation is a no-op.

+.. note:: Dropping a table that has materialized views is disallowed and will return an error.
+To do so, the materialized views that depend on the table must first be explicitly dropped.
+Refer to :doc:`Materialized Views </getting-started/mv>` for details.

 .. _truncate-statement: